-Figure 5 · License Options in Libero Preferences Dialog Box
+Figure 1-8.
+License Options in the Libero Preferences Dialog Box

-Reset Default License Selection: This check box is enabled only when there is a default license available.
-When this check box is checked, the default license will be cleared and the check box will be disabled.
+Reset Default License Selection: This check box is enabled when there is a default license available.
+When this

-"Warn we when my Libero license is about to expire": This check box enables/disables Notification of License expiry.
-If the selected license expiry date is within 15 days, a popup message appears.
+Warn me when my Libero license is about to expire: This check box enables or disables notification of license expiry.
+If the selected license expiry date is within 15 days, a pop-up message appears.
 This option can be used only when the expiry date is more than 5 days and less than 15 days.